Tailor Swif: Music video

 The music video for "Tailor Swif" was released on ASAP Rocky's YouTube channel on August 30, 2024.
 It was directed by Vania Heymann and Gal Muggia.
-The music video was shot in Kyiv, Ukraine in December of 2021.
+The music video was shot in Kyiv, Ukraine in December 2021.
 The video was nominated for the Grammy Award for Best Music Video, though lost to the music video for Kendrick Lamar's "Not Like Us".